 - If you prefer a sectional, choose one with three sections instead of four.
 Also, select a sectional sofa with a chaise that can be switched to the opposite end in the event that you relocate and have to switch the direction of the chaise.

-- If you’re a social person, use a small dining table that is extendable (such as the Newcomen or Lawton dining tables), or incorporate a kitchen counter overhang to accommodate more guests.
+- If you’re a social person, use a small dining table that is extendable (such as the Newcomen dining table), or incorporate a kitchen counter overhang to accommodate more guests.

 - The condo should utilize a lot of lighting in order to enlarge the space – a dark space may appear smaller and feel claustrophobic.

 - Use colour blocking through coloured accessories to add excitement and interest to the space.

 - An oversized mirror (such as the Odanah Mirror) adds a dramatic feel to the condo.

 - Larger artwork should take the place of an assortment of smaller pieces on the wall.

 - Granite tops are solid and sturdy and perfect for kitchens and bathrooms.
 They give a sleek, clean appearance.